One in a billion

 With iCellate’s technique in combination with genetic sequencing we can not only detect cancer at an early stage, but also ultimately pinpoint the exact molecular defects driving each patient’s individual cancer, and follow the molecular development of the disease, almost in real time.

-In a typical clinical blood sample with 10 spiked tumor cells (MCF-7, HeLa or Sarcoma) among 10s of billions of normal blood cells, iCellate’s technique can identify 8,8 of those CTCs (88%).
+In a typical clinical blood sample with 10 spiked tumor cells (MCF-7, HeLa or Sarcoma) among 10s of billions of normal blood cells, iCellate’s technique can identify 9 out of 10 of the CTCs (90% median capture rate).
 That is more than adequate to acquire a relevant sample to analyze the spreading cancer cells.

 1 10 ml blood draw